Walter Shillington writes about products he knows firsthand. His articles focus on healthcare, electronics, watches, and household items.

 I’ve heard a lot about those newfangled u-shaped sonic toothbrushes.
 These devices work quickly and are designed to clean both the user’s teeth and gums properly.

-After checking out a few websites, searching for an inexpensive toothbrush that appeared capable, I ordered V-White’s 360° Electric Toothbrush.
+After checking out a few websites for an inexpensive toothbrush that appeared capable, I ordered V-White’s 360° Electric Toothbrush.

 Because of its modest price tag, I expected this toothbrush to arrive wrapped in bubble wrap and stuffed inside an envelope.
 To my surprise, I received a sturdy, professionally designed cardboard box.
 It contained the toothbrush, wireless charging unit, USB cable, and a user’s guide.

 The V-White toothbrush weighs in at 106 grams (3.75 ounces).
 It is 66 millimeters wide and 31 millimeters thick.
 When the brush head is mounted, this device reaches 105 millimeters (4.1 inches) in height.